Characterisation of MOSH/MOAH results

 The toxicological relevance of particularly aromatic mineral oil hydrocarbons (MOAH) has been known for many years.
 In 2023, EFSA described in its last Scientific Opinion on the risk assessment of mineral oil hydrocarbons in food that the genotoxicity of MOAH is related to the presence of aromatics with three or more rings.
 However, data on MOAH composition by ring number in food are mostly lacking.

 In its Technical Report (2023), the EU Joint Research Centre (JRC) sets out guidelines for the sampling, analysis and reporting of mineral oil hydrocarbons in food.
 Here, a two-dimensional GCxGC analysis is explicitly recommended to determine aromatics according to their ring number and to clarify interferences in the chromatogram of classical LC-GC-FID analysis.
+The authorities of some EU member states already require a confirmatory analysis using two-dimensional GCxGC technology.

-2. Key facts of the GCxGC-TOF-MS analysis
+2. Key facts of the GCxGC-ToF-MS/FID analyses

 The experts from the Competence Centre for Organic Contaminants of the Eurofins Laboratory Network for Food & Feed Testing in Germany already have many years of experience with the quantitative determination of MOSH and MOAH by online LC-GC-FID as well as characterisation by LC-GC-MS.